lyteword/chspurgeon-tod/volume-2/psalm-49.md

 **Verse 20.**

-1\.Men of spiritual understanding without worldly honour are higher than the angels of God in heaven.
+1\.
+Men of spiritual understanding without worldly honour are higher than the angels of God in heaven.

-2\.Men in worldly honour without the true wisdom are worse than the beasts that perish. *G. R.*
+2\.
+Men in worldly honour without the true wisdom are worse than the beasts that perish. *G. R.*